xenbaloch/Training-simple-classification-algorithms-for-Machine-Learning/README.md

-# Training-simple-classification-algorithms-for-Machine-Learning
+# Training simple classification algorithms for Machine Learning

-In this repository, I'll be explaining how to train some simple machine learning algorithms for classification purposes.
+To sum up what exactly we'll be doing here, we are going to build an intuition for machine learning algorithms.
+We'll be using Pandas, NumPy, and Matplotlib to read in, process, and visualize our data.
+Finally, implementing few classification algorithms in Python